SmirnovValeriy/computer-vision/Prokudin_Gorsky/README.md

 # Prokudin-Gorsky

 Prokudin-Gorsky is the pioneer of Russian color photography.
-Each his photo represents combination of three images corresponding to three channels: red, green and blue.
+Each his photo represents combination of three images corresponding to three channels: red, green and blue (watch **[ThreeChannelsImgExample.png](ThreeChannelsImgExample.png)**).

-In the task you need to write functions combining these images into a colored photo.
+In the task you need to write functions combining these images into a colored photo (watch **[ColoredImgExample.png](ColoredImgExample.png)**).

 At the entrance you have a picture with three channels.
 It is necessary to сut edges and then cobmine three channels in such a way that MSE-metrics is maximum.
 To reduce the execution time, we suggest using the pyramid of images: